Seattle's Child

 SERA (South End Recreation & Adventure) Campus

 Eli Reischl, who had Down syndrome, loved playing with his brothers in nature and at play spaces that brought everyone together.
 After he passed away, his support team and community (which included his mom, Paige Reischl, and his physical therapist, Shawn Rundell) banded together in a multiyear project to renovate Burke-Gilman Playground and preserve his legacy.
-We can’t wait for this special park to open (slated to open in 2024).
+This special park opened on June 8, 2024.
+Read our Pathways Park review: a place for everyone.Ā

 Find more parks and playgrounds in Seattle’s Child